Generating operators of symmetry breaking -- from discrete to continuous: From Discrete data to continuous data

 $\bullet$\enspace Poisson transforms ${\mathcal{P}}_{\lambda}^{\pm}$ for the de Sitter space (Proposition \ref{prop:23070306});

 $\bullet$\enspace Fourier transforms ${\mathcal{F}}_{\lambda}^{\pm}$ on the de Sitter space (Proposition \ref{prop:23070311}).

 1pc We note that these intertwining operators are already known, {\it{e.g.,}} in \cite{xksbonvec, toshima} in a more general setting by other approaches.
 The novelty here is that the distribution kernels of these non-local operators are explicitly reconstructed from a countable family of differential operators on a different geometry through the {\it{generating operator}} $T$.
+It should be noted that this is {\it{opposite}} to the usual direction such as taking the residues of the meromorphic family of non-local operators.

-By the limitation of pages, we focus on this new trick, and omit the proof of some standard statements such as the meromorphic continuation or the covariance property, which can be proven by existing techniques, {\it{e.g.,}} \cite{CKOP, xksbonvec, toshima}.
-Our approach is formulated by viewing elements in principal series representations as \lq\lq{boundary values}\rq\rq\ of holomorphic functions in the spirit of Sato's hyperfunctions \cite{xsato}.
+In this article, we focus on this new trick, and omit the proof of some standard statements such as the meromorphic continuation or the covariance property, which can be proven by existing techniques, {\it{e.g.,}} \cite{CKOP, xksbonvec, toshima}.
+Our approach is formulated by viewing elements in principal series representations as local cohomologies, or \lq\lq{boundary values}\rq\rq\ of holomorphic functions in the spirit of Sato's hyperfunctions \cite{xsato}.